 the Gaza flotilla, compensates its victims and ends the Gaza blockade, Turkish

-Prime Minister Tayyip Erdogan said on Wednesday it would be impossible
+Prime Minister Recep Tayyip Erdogan said on Wednesday, putting a damper on hopes

 Israel-Turkey relations and the silent revolution